How I Use My Bullet Journal

-Not only is June the month of birthdays in my family, but it has also been the first month since I graduated university.
+Not only is June the month of birthdays in my family, but it has also been the first month since I graduated from university.
 So I’m job-hunting.

 I needed to find a fun and easy way to keep myself organised, and I discovered Bullet Journaling via YouTube.